-Lighting regulations and guidelines have since been updated, please see our new article on this subject here
+We have made an update to our guide on Lighting regulations and guidelines, please see our new article on this subject here

 There are a number of regulations for new and existing buildings to achieve high energy efficiency projects.
 With our wide range of high efficiency luminaires energy and maintenance costs can be reduced.
 It is essential that designers and clients are aware of the regulation requirements in order to maximize efficiency.